selimhamidou/selimhamidou.github.io/_posts/2023-10-27-I_developed_a_proverbs_maker_on_vlocity.markdown

 That's where we perform our SOQL to get the custom metadata type.
 For now, we leave our Integration Procedure and move to Dataraptors.
 Don't worry, changes are saved automatically.
 While creating your Dataraptor, you notice there are four types:
--Extract: If you want to get data from multiple objects.
+* Extract: If you want to get data from multiple objects.
 These objects can be related, or nonrelated.
--Turbo extract: It's "turbo", it's faster, but you can only query one object(and its related objects) at a time.
+* Turbo extract: It's "turbo", it's faster, but you can only query one object(and its related objects) at a time.
--Load: You have to do a DML operation(so an update, insert or delete);
+* Load: You have to do a DML operation(so an update, insert or delete);
--Transform: You have a JSON with a specific form, and you want to transform it.
+* Transform: You have a JSON with a specific form, and you want to transform it.

 Here we simply use a turbo extract Dataraptor, because it’s sufficient for our needs.
 We don’t need something really fancy.
 Just getting one custom metadata type record.
 Also, don't be confused by the input and output data types, just select JSON.
 It's the most common data type you will have to use, to my mind.
 When we finished defining our Dataraptor, we selected the object we wanted to fetch(_API_Keys__mdt_) and the node where we put the data(I called it _API_Key_, you can call it whatever you want, it's just a way to say to Vlocity "Hey, the data you get, you put them here").
 Also, we only get the records that have the 'ProverbsAPI' as a DeveloperName.
-Yes, you can specify filters on Dataraptors, just as you would do with SOQL and the WHERE clause.
+Yes, you can specify filters on Dataraptors, just as you would do with SOQL and the _WHERE_ clause.

 ![Dataraptor](/Images/Vlocity_Proverbs_DR_Wrong_One.jpg)